American theater of World War II: Germany

 In 1940, the German Air Ministry secretly requested designs from the major German aircraft companies for its Amerikabomber program, in which a long-range strategic bomber would strike the continental United States from the Azores (more than 2200 mi away).
 Planning was complete in 1942 with the submittal of the program to Goering's RLM offices in March 1942, resulting in piston-engined designs from Focke-Wulf, Heinkel, Junkers and Messerschmitt (who had built the ultra-long-range Messerschmitt Me 261 before WW II), but by mid-1944 the project had been abandoned as too expensive, with a serious increase in the need for defensive fighters, needing to come from Nazi Germany's by-then rapidly diminishing aviation production capacity.
+In 1943, the Germans were about to launch Operation Pelikan with the intent of sabotaging the Panama Canal.
+However, the plan was aborted after the Germans believed the mission had been compromised due to purported Allied knowledge of it.

 Hitler had ordered that biological warfare should be studied only for the purpose of defending against it.
 The head of the Science Division of the Wehrmacht, Erich Schumann, lobbied for Hitler to be persuaded otherwise: "America must be attacked simultaneously with various human and animal epidemic pathogens, as well as plant pests."
 The plans were never adopted because they were opposed by Hitler.